TheAcademyofNaturalSciences/BareHills_SerpentineBarrens/README.md

 ## Installation and Running OTB in Python

 ##### Download OTB and Run the batch file for the otb environment
-The otbApplication cannot be installed via pip or conda
+The otbApplication python library cannot be installed via pip or conda, and works in either version 2.7 and 3.5

 Download OTB from here: https://www.orfeo-toolbox.org/download/